programmerraja/MyBlog/content/misc/Finance  & stock.md

 - "Should I buy because it’s too low?"
 - "Should I sell because it’s too high?"

+Here’s how it works step by step:

+1. **Compare Daily Moves**: Every day, check if the price went up or down compared to the day before.
+If it went up, it’s a "gain."
+If it went down, it’s a "loss."

+2. **Average It Out**: Add up all the gains over the last 14 days and divide by 14 to get the **average gain**.
+Do the same for the losses to get the **average loss**.

+3. **Find the Strength**: Now, divide the average gain by the average loss.
+This gives you the **Relative Strength (RS)**—a number showing how strong the "ups" are compared to the "downs."

+4. **Turn It Into a Percentage**: Use this formula to get the RSI score
 ## Buying on DIP

 - Buy stock when **Buffett Indicator** less then 75% But make sure the fundamental of the stock is good